FitzBrendan/tel-num-validator-freeCodeCamp/README.md

 # tel-num-validator-freeCodeCamp
 Build JavaScript algorithm to validate number format for  US telephone number

+## Created 3 solutions for telephone number validation

+1. created separate Regex tests for format variences, dashes, spaces, parenthesis
+2. created one Regex utilizing the ? operator, match zero or one
+3. created function to eliminate invalid numbers